 Most of the time we find that it is not that a 'simple myth' is conjecture or fantasy but rather our understanding is so limited, that it is nonsense to our own person.
 This is common, as regards many, many teachings and interpretations of that which is sacred and preferred to others.
 Those stupid to a wisdom are blocked by their own first suspicions of there being no truth to be found and they inquire not, they seek to understand not, having no faith in the sanity and wisdom, concepts and inner truths, that are especially wondrous to others.

-However, all men understand appreciation of themselves and understand the notion of their receiving a gift!
+However, all men and women understand appreciation of themselves and understand the notion of their receiving a gift!
 As well as being pleasurable it is also to good purpose, that they are softened by certain happinesses and indeed open to something, rather than nothing at all.
-Men love to be considered and thought of with friendly acts of affection, with mutual recognition - and this is splendid for all concerned!
+Men and women love to be considered and thought of with friendly acts of affection, with mutual recognition - and this is splendid for all concerned!
 And so if one's company is not particularly open to the more deeper aspects of the mysteries which are foremost connected to them personally, we may still effect a little joy by ways in which they do understand.

 Thus, when it can be, the customs of Christmas are essentially good and wonderful.
 The songs sung, the ways of people who meet again, the old and new friends inspired to be a little closer - all of this is far, far away from any grip of cynicism.
 For cynicism holds no place on this festive day.
 Rather, it may have to wait for a period, back in the mud and mire that it crawled out from - or perhaps wash its gloomy face and too join the celebrations!